mongodb-labs/mongo-arrow/bindings/python/docs/source/supported_types.rst

 PyMongoArrow currently supports a small subset of all BSON types.
 Support for additional types will be added in subsequent releases.

+.. note:: PyMongoArrow does not currently support extension types with Pandas.
+This means that ObjectId and Decimal128 are not supported in Pandas DataFrames.
+Instead, use a string representation of these types.

 .. note:: For more information about BSON types, see the `BSON specification <http://bsonspec.org/spec.html>`_.